c-lombardi23/FOCAL/docs/source/full_guide.rst

 Update your ``train_mlp.json`` file with the optimal hyperparameters from Step 5,
 then re-run the training.

-The model should now produce improved regression performance for predicting optimal tension.
+The model should now produce improved regression performance for predicting optimal tension value.

 Step 7: Prediction Testing for CNN Model
 ----------------------------------------